FusionAuth/fusionauth-site/site/_posts/2020-08-06-securely-implement-oauth-vuejs.md

 The output of the above is the same as when we have hardcoded the `email` value in `data()`:

-{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data delivered from the server." class="img-fluid" figure=false %}
+{% include _image.liquid src="/assets/img/blogs/oauth-vuejs/welcome-screen-hardcoded.png" alt="The welcome screen with hardcoded data delivered from the server." lass="img-fluid" figure=false %}

 If we comment out `email` in `server/routes/user.js`, we will see the "You are not logged in" message in our application.
 We can change the email in `server/routes/user.js` and see the corresponding DOM changes as well: